 Mossy Cave Trail, Utah © Don Graham

 A land of extremes, Utah holds a special appeal for outdoor enthusiasts, encompassing a wide variety of landscapes and fascinating geological formations that offer unlimited opportunities for outdoor recreation.
-Most of the state is situated on a plateau above 4,000ft (1,219m), but the elevations rise and fall spectacularly across snow-covered mountains and deep river canyons.
-The most significant sights and attractions have been formed by the dramatic forces of nature, creating ruggedly beautiful, multi-coloured canyons, eroded rock sculptures, red desert plains, forested mountains and snow-capped peaks.
-Southern Utah has five breath-taking national parks, including Zion and Bryce Canyon, which draw the most visitors, but the lesser-known parks are just as spectacular.
+Most of the state is situated on a plateau above 4,000 ft, but the elevations rise and fall spectacularly across snow-covered mountains and deep river canyons.
+The most dramatic sights have been formed by the forces of nature, creating ruggedly beautiful, multi-colored canyons, eroded rock sculptures, red desert plains, forested mountains, and snow-capped peaks.
+Southern Utah has five breathtaking national parks, including Zion and Bryce Canyon, which draw the most visitors.

-The Anglo settlement of Utah began with the arrival of the Mormon pioneers in the Salt Lake area in 1847, led by Brigham Young.
-Today, about 70 percent of the population belong to the Church of Jesus Christ of Latter-Day Saints, congregants of which are known as the Mormons.
-The Mormon heritage defines the state's modern culture and many perceive Utah as a region stuck in a time warp due to the strong church influence, emphasis on family values, and a notoriously strict attitude regarding the drinking of alcohol.
-But the people are friendly and unpretentious, the crime rate is low and there are many beautiful places of interest to visit.
+The Anglo settlement of Utah began with the arrival of the Mormon pioneers in the Salt Lake area in 1847.
+Today more than 70 percent of the population belongs to the Church of Jesus Christ of Latter-day Saints, congregants of which are known as Mormons.
+The Mormon heritage defines the state's modern culture, the region has a strong church influence, emphasis on family values, and a notoriously strict attitude regarding the drinking of alcohol.
+But the people are friendly and unpretentious, the crime rate is low, and there are many beautiful places to visit.

 Travel Guide powered by Word Travels, copyright © 2018 Globe Media Ltd. All rights reserved.
 By its very nature much of the information in this guide is subject to change at short notice and travellers are urged to verify information on which they're relying with the relevant authorities.
 Neither Globe Media nor The Global Travel Group can accept any responsibility for any loss or inconvenience to any person as a result of information contained above.